pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 >**Note**
 >Additionally, other operators including Python, HTTP, and Bash are available in CDE.
 If you want to learn more about Airflow in CDE, please reference [Using CDE Airflow](https://github.com/pdefusco/Using_CDE_Airflow).

+To learn more about CDE Airflow please visit [Orchestrating Workflows and Pipelines](https://docs.cloudera.com/data-engineering/cloud/orchestrate-workflows/topics/cde-airflow-editor.html) in the CDE Documentation.

 ## Part 3: Using the CDE CLI